Dasharo/docs/docs/unified-test-documentation/dasharo-performance/416-windows-booting-performance-test.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
-1. Open a terminal window and run the following command:
+1. Reboot the device executing in PowerShell:

-    ```bash
+    ```powershell
-    sudo reboot
+    Restart-Computer
     ```

 1. Press `BOOT_MENU_KEY` to enter the boot menu.